miekg/ssd/README.md

 Instead of connecting to the systemd DBUS, `ssdd` will simply call `systemd`, this is needed for getting the logs anyway, so it's extended to the entire binary.
 This also prevents `sssd` from needing to use a C library, which means it can't be a statically compiled Go binary.

+## Bugs

+The -load option has not been implemented.
+The user file might be a bad idea.